-3 While there is no guideline as to the types of persons which are eligible to maintain such an account in its own name with the MAS, it is presently the policy of the MAS for only banks licensed in Singapore to establish such an account.
+5 While there is no guideline as to the types of persons which are eligible to maintain such an account in its own name with the MAS, it is presently the policy of the MAS for only banks licensed in Singapore to establish such an account.

-4 In addition to a statutory pledge, it is also possible for the Security Collateral Provider to create a common law Security Interest over its rights against a depository institution in favour of the Secured Party if the Security Collateral Provider holds the government securities through a depository institution.
+6 In addition to a statutory pledge, it is also possible for the Security Collateral Provider to create a common law Security Interest over its rights against a depository institution in favour of the Secured Party if the Security Collateral Provider holds the government securities through a depository institution.

-- 4. What is the effect, if any, under the laws of your jurisdiction of the fact that the amount secured or the amount of Eligible Collateral subject to the security interest will fluctuate under the Master Agreement and the relevant Security Document (including as a result of entering into additional Transactions under the Master Agreement from time to time)?
-In particular: - (a) would the security interest be valid in relation to future obligations of the Security Collateral Provider? - (b) would the security interest be valid in relation to future Collateral (that is, Eligible Collateral not yet delivered to the Secured Party at the time of entry into the relevant Security Document)? - (c) is there any difficulty with the concept of creating a security interest over a fluctuating pool of assets, for example, by reason of the impossibility of identifying in the Security Documents the specific assets transferred by way of Security? - (d) is it necessary under the laws of your jurisdiction for the amount secured by each Security Document to be a fixed amount or subject to a fixed maximum amount? - (e) is it permissible under the laws of your jurisdiction for the Secured Party as Secured Party to hold Collateral in excess of its actual exposure to the Security Collateral Provider under the related Master Agreement?
+- (a) would the security interest be valid in relation to future obligations of the Security Collateral Provider? - (b) would the security interest be valid in relation to future Collateral (that is, Eligible Collateral not yet delivered to the Secured Party at the time of entry into the relevant Security Document)? - (c) is there any difficulty with the concept of creating a security interest over a fluctuating pool of assets, for example, by reason of the impossibility of identifying in the Security Documents the specific assets transferred by way of Security? - (d) is it necessary under the laws of your jurisdiction for the amount secured by each Security Document to be a fixed amount or subject to a fixed maximum amount? - (e) is it permissible under the laws of your jurisdiction for the Secured Party as Secured Party to hold Collateral in excess of its actual exposure to the Security Collateral Provider under the related Master Agreement?